Transformer-Progressive Mamba Network for Lightweight Image Super-Resolution: Further Analysis

 \subsection{Progressive Expansion of Receptive Field}

 Our method proposes a progressive receptive field expansion strategy based on a hybrid Transformer-Mamba architecture.
 To demonstrate the superiority of this paradigm, we conduct a qualitative comparison on the \textit{Urban100\_img073}, which is rich in multi-scale features.
-As shown in Fig.~\ref{visual_receptive_field}, our model achieves the best visual results and the highest PSNR/SSIM (Table~\ref{tab:receptive_field}) on objects at various scales.
+As shown in Fig.~\ref{visual_receptive_field}, our model achieves the best visual results and the highest PSNR/SSIM (as shown in Table~\ref{tab:receptive_field}) on objects at various scales.

-Transformer-based methods~\cite{zhou2023srformer,zhang2024hit,lee2025emulating}, leveraging Window-based multi-head self-attention, excel at restoring regional features within small window sizes (\eg, \textbf{Patch 1}), where Mamba-based methods~\cite{guo2024mambair} struggle.
+Transformer-based methods~\cite{zhou2023srformer,zhang2024hit,lee2025emulating}, leveraging window-based multi-head self-attention (with a standard window size of $16 \times 16$ or smaller; here, we adopt $16 \times 16$ for our W-MHSA), excel at restoring regional features within small window sizes (\eg, \textbf{Patch 1}), where Mamba-based methods~\cite{guo2024mambair} struggle.
 However, when the target object's size exceeds the size of windows (\eg, \textbf{Patch 2} and \textbf{Patch 3}), these Transformer-based models show their limitations.
 Their fixed, small windows cannot capture the complete object, and they suffer from a lack of inter-window interaction.
 Meanwhile, Mamba-based models like MambaIR~\cite{guo2024mambair} and MambaIRv2~\cite{guo2025mambairv2} also fail to achieve optimal results, as their scanning mechanisms (\eg, 2D selective scan and semantic guided neighboring scan) disrupt the original spatial relationships of neighboring pixels and lack a smooth receptive field transition.